John Michael Ferrari: Musical career

-In 2022, Ferrari collaborated with Pepper Jay on his country pop crossover album, "My Heart Can't Breathe".
+In 2022, Ferrari collaborated with Pepper Jay on his country pop crossover album, My Heart Can't Breathe.
 This album contains the 11 songs "Like Rock n Roll Band", "How My Doing", Masquerading in the Night", "My Heart Can't Breathe", "My You", "Bad Dream", "In the Night" (duet with Tania Hancheroff), "You're My Dream Girl", "Paint You a Love Song", "Forever Is Not Enough", and "Last Song of the Show".
 That year, Nashville Music Awards named Ferrari "Outstanding Male Singer Songwriter".

-“Workin’ My Way to Nashville” a country tune co-written by John Michael Ferrari, Pepper Jay, and Ray Ligon, sung by Ray Ligon was named “Outstanding Country Single” by Nashville Music Awards 2023 and “Songwriter of the Year” by the Kentucky Country Music Association 2023.
+"Workin' My Way to Nashville" a country tune co-written by John Michael Ferrari, Pepper Jay, and Ray Ligon, sung by Ray Ligon was named "Outstanding Country Single" by Nashville Music Awards 2023 and "Songwriter of the Year" by the Kentucky Country Music Association 2023.
 Also, the Nashville Music Awards 2023 named Ferrari "Radio Artist of the Year".

-In 2023, Ferrari released a gospel spiritual EP, Soldiers Prayer with songs "Soldiers Prayer", "Bring Me Home", "The Son Don't Lie", and a re-release of "Like a Rock n Roll Band".
+In 2023, Ferrari released a gospel spiritual EP, Soldiers Prayer, with songs "Soldiers Prayer", "Bring Me Home", "The Son Don't Lie", and a re-release of "Like a Rock n Roll Band".
 The track "Bring Me Home" about going to Heaven, was named Best Gospel and won Ferrari "Songwriter of the Year 50a+ at the West Coast Country Music Association Awards 2024.

-In 2024,Ferrari released his album, "I Keep Dreaming", a generally upbeat pop country crossover with 11 songs: "I Keep Dreaming" (an upbeat arrangement of the ballad "Sentimental Fool" off of his "My Early Life" Album), "Who's That Girl", 'Music With You", "I Keep Rollin' On", "One Heck of a Girl", "Are You Ready for Love", "Yes I Do", "Are You Ready for Love", "Crazy in Love", "Please Tell Them", "I Wouldn't Lie", and "That's What You Do" (a medium tempo arrangement of the ballad "That's What You Do" off of his "My Early Life" album).
+In 2024, Ferrari released his album, I Keep Dreaming, a generally upbeat pop country crossover with 11 songs: "I Keep Dreaming" (an upbeat arrangement of the ballad "Sentimental Fool" off of his "My Early Life" Album), "Who's That Girl", 'Music With You", "I Keep Rollin' On", "One Heck of a Girl", "Are You Ready for Love", "Yes I Do", "Are You Ready for Love", "Crazy in Love", "Please Tell Them", "I Wouldn't Lie", and "That's What You Do" (a medium tempo arrangement of the ballad "That's What You Do" off of his "My Early Life" album).
 The country track "I Keep Rollin' On" was named "Best New Country 50+ at the West Coast Country Music Association awards 2024.

-Ferrari's unpublished cross-genre, country, pop, Christian songs are plentiful.
-John Michael Ferrari's songs are still produced by Pepper Jay.
+John Michael Ferrari has a volume of unpublished cross-genre, country, pop, and Christian songs.
+These songs continue to be produced by Pepper Jay.